-responsibilities.
-To avoid problems, it is important to understand your rights and responsibilities.
+As a tenant in Wisconsin, to avoid problems, it is important to understand your rights and responsibilities.

 What you should know before you rent

 Before entering into a rental agreement with a prospective tenant or accepting any earnest money or security deposit, landlords should disclose any building or housing code violation to which all of the following apply: the landlord has actual knowledge of the violation; the violation affects the dwelling unit that you will be renting or a common area of the premises; the violation presents a significant threat to your health or safety; and the violation has not been corrected, Wis.
 Adm.
 Code s.
 ATCP 134.04(2).